Overview

 - A wider range of medical resources to draw from, with our multi-super speciality backups.

 Max Institute of Cancer Care is equipped with cutting-edge technology with which our team of oncology experts offer holistic care to patients.
-The main treatments for lung cancer are surgery, radiotherapy and chemotherapy.
-The choice of treatment will depend on the type of lung cancer you have, stage of the disease, whether your lungs are working properly, your general health and what you want.
+The main treatments for lung cancer are surgery, radiotherapy and chemotherapy or chemo-immunotherapy.
+The choice of treatment will depend on the type of lung cancer you have, the stage of the disease, whether your lungs are working properly, your general health and what you want.

 - Pneumonectomy: A surgery where the whole lung on the affected side is removed.

-- Sleeve Resection: It is a complex procedure with a purpose to preserve as much normal functional lung as possible.
-Only a part of the airway affected with cancer alongwith lung tissue is removed.
+- Sleeve Resection: It is a complex procedure with the purpose of preserving as much normal functional lung as possible.
+Only a part of the airway affected by cancer, along with lung tissue, is removed.
 The remaining lung is then reattached to the remaining part of the airway.

-- Non anatomical/Wedge Resection: Depending on the extent of cancer, the surgeon may decide to remove part of the lobe of the lung taking out only a part of the lobe of a lung.
-It is usually performed either with an intention to obtain tissue for diagnosis or in frail patients for removing cancerous tissues who would otherwise not tolerate a lobectomy.
+- Segmental Lung Resection: Depending on the extent of the cancer, the surgeon may decide to remove part of the lobe or segment of the lung.
+It is usually performed either with the intention to obtain tissue for diagnosis or in frail patients for removing cancerous tissues who would otherwise not tolerate a lobectomy.

-- Chest Wall Resection: In certain cases, if the lung cancer affects ribs or muscles of the chest in continuity with the main tumor, it may be needed to be removed.
-The defect, so created in the chest is then filled by using flesh and muscles along with prosthetic material like mesh and bone cement.
+- Chest Wall Resection: In certain cases, if the lung cancer affects the ribs or muscles of the chest in continuity with the main tumour, it may need to be removed.
+The defect, created in the chest, is then filled by using flesh and muscles along with prosthetic material like mesh and bone cement or Titanium implants.

 - Diagnostic Thoracoscopy: This allows the doctor to see inside the chest and to take tissue samples for biopsy, if necessary.